Hunting City-Owned Property

 Bow Hunting of Deer on City Property

-- Hunting areas will be established on the Aurora Wetland property, the Ray Harmon Property and such other properties as may be approved by City Council.
+- Hunting areas will be established on the Aurora Wetland property, the Ray Harmon Property and such other properties as may be approved by City Council from time to time.

 - Two (2) hunters will be permitted to hunt in one (1) designated area (primary and secondary).
 One hunter will be selected per area and he/she must choose a partner.
 If a partner is not selected, another name will be drawn from the lottery entries.
 Aurora residents will be given first priority in lottery selection.